rohil01/minor-legallock/README.md

 to install

-install ethereum->
+install solidity directory->
-//to be done in ethereum folder
+//to be done in ethereum folder npm install

-npm install solc@0.8.9 web3 mocha ganache @truffle/hdwallet-provider